 The effects are intermittent because the body is in a constant state of detoxification moving unsafe levels of lead from the bloodstream, into storage and back into the bloodstream for removal as waste over time.
 As the blood is cleared of poison, symptoms subside.
 When poisons are pulled from storage and re-enter the bloodstream, symptoms are active.

 No one should expect every symptom and none should be considered a definite diagnosis.
 Accurate testing is not a blood test although traditional, Western medicine will suggest this method.
-An extended urine test with a chelator or a hair analysis is the correct testing method.
+An extended urine test with a chelator is a far better indicator of what is actually in the body, but it may not show 100% of what is being stored.

 Stored lead should not be considered safe.
 Storage can cause damage to the body and can slow down natural detoxification processes.
 When the body becomes overburdened, chronic conditions, disease and permanent damage can result.